 Try as I might, I just couldn’t fit a trip to The British Museum into the itinerary.

-Now you know what to see in London in two days, here are a few tips to help you to keep the costs down in a notoriously pricey city.
+Now you know what to see in London in two days, here are a few tips to help you plan your London trip.

 - Walk – despite its big reputation, the centre of London is quite small and very walkable.
 I think there’s no better way to discover a city than on foot, and it will save on London’s relatively expensive public transport costs.